Interim Management – Candidate

 - Fewer benefits than if you were employed

 Interim assignments for some organisations can be done remotely or hybrid working, but many are fully on-site.
 This is usually agreed and established at the outset ahead of deployment.

 Join the Practicus Interim Network

 Interims get rewarded well, but are expected to be high performers.
 Living with short-term assignments takes a certain mindset as interim roles can come to an end quickly meaning you always have to be on the look-out for a new role, while simultaneously delivering brilliantly on your current assignment.
 It takes resilience, which is one of the major reasons that working interim isn’t for everyone.

 At Practicus, we value our network of interims and support them pre, post and during placements.
 Each Interim has an assigned relationship manager who stays in touch and works with them to secure continuity of assignments as desired.
 This creates a nurturing environment leading to a high level of job satisfaction and sustainable success.

-If being an interim is for you, or you already have lots of experience, we welcome you, to take a look at our Candidate Experience section.
+If being an interim is for you, or you already have lots of experience, we welcome you, to take a look at our Interim Jobs.
 Here you can find our Frequently Asked Questions (FAQs) which tell you more about how we work with our interims and what happens when you join our network.
 Here you can also see a list of some of our Live Jobs, and you can register your interest.